 (This is a true story.
 I didn't use it for my Mother's eulogy but telling it here is a little like giving her another small one years later.)

 I was 18 and leaving home.
 We had very little money and certainly none for luxuries and that's what new clothes were.
-Ours came in boxes, hand-me-downs from cousins.
+Ours were hand-me-downs from cousins.

-What money Mum got each week was carefully placed in a series of jars in a cupboard in the kitchen.
+What money Mum got each week was carefully placed in a series of jars in a cupboard above the sink in the kitchen.
 Each had a label.
 This was for 'Food', that for 'Electricity' etc. The jars were often empty but miraculously, our stomachs never were.

 The day came for going.
 I had made 'new clothes' from old ones.
 They were folded, ready for packing.
 As I closed the lid on my suitcase, my mother gave me a parcel.